paulsung97/NERF/Nerf_Study/Nerf_Study.md

 I used room data to try this out for the first time.

 ## Setting Up the Environment
-1. I built it on python = 3.7 using the anaconda prompt on Windows 10.
+1. built on Python = 3.7 using the Anaconda prompt on Windows 10.
+The graphics card used is an Nvidia RTX3060.
 2. After downloading the file, I installed reqirement.txt.
 The detailed requirement is as follows.
 [